 📖 Variations on recipe

-I'm sharing my corn tortilla quesadilla recipe filled with chicken, peppers, onions, black beans, and corn...
+I'm sharing my crispy corn tortilla quesadilla recipe filled with chicken, peppers, onions, black beans, and corn...
 But you can literally do whatever you want with your homemade quesadillas!
-Here are some options:
+Here are some options, but feel free to use your favorite filling:

 - Just cheese!
 Some of the best quesadillas are simply corn tortilla filled with cheese...
-Nothing else is needed.
+Nothing else is needed but that cheesy filling.

 - Rotisserie chicken: If you don't feel like cooking chicken breasts from scratch like I do here, you can use shredded meat from a rotisserie chicken.

-- Steak, seafood, pork, etc.: You can fill your quesadillas with any protein you like.
+- Steak, seafood, pork, ground beef, etc.: You can fill your quesadillas with any protein you like.
 Or leave them completely vegetarian.

 - Clean out the fridge quesadillas: Since the options are really endless for fillings, you can use quesadilla night as an opportunity to clean out your fridge and use any ingredients you have on hand.